-Burundi's population of 13.2 million people is growing at a rate of 3.59% annually, the 4th highest growth rate in the world and considerably higher than the US rate of 0.68%.
-About 43% of Burundi's population is under the age of 15.
+Burundi's population of 13.6 million people is growing at a rate of 2.81% annually, the 11th highest growth rate in the world and considerably higher than the US rate of 0.67%.
+About 42% of Burundi's population is under the age of 15.
 As of 2023, 85% of the population lived in rural areas.
-Burundi is one of Africa's most densely populated countries, although Burundi's 2023 population density of 1,328 people per sq mi was less than Africa's highest rate of 1,407 per sq mi in neighboring Rwanda.
+Burundi is one of Africa's most densely populated countries, although Burundi's 2023 population density of 1,328 people per sq mi was less than Africa's highest rate of 1,407 per sq mi in neighboring Rwanda panels (top and bottom), 2 green panels (left and right), and a white centered disk bearing 3 red 6-point stars outlined in green, and arranged in a triangular design.
+Green symbolizes hope and optimism, white stands for purity and peace, and red represents the blood shed during the struggle for independence.
+The 3 stars in the center disk represent the major Burundian ethnic groups-the Hutu, Tutsi, and Twa-as well as Burundi's national motto: "Unity, Work, Progress."